 I read the comments, the rebuttals and retractions, I read blogs with lots of sports action.
 I read blogs on religion and music, movies too but blogs on politics leave me blue

-OK, enough of that.
+OK, enough of that, it’s just silly!

 I read blogs about food, comic blogs, blogs about and by comedians, history blogs, science blogs and about dogs – Bully’s to be exact.

 One thing I have noticed at several of the sites I am visiting – sometimes I make comments sometimes I just “lurk” – is that the blogger, as well as the comment makers, come close to blows when there is a difference of opinion.
 It’s both funny and scary sometimes how dark these exchanges can become.